-With a little searching, you will be able to find someone in your personal network that might be a great career contact.
+With a little searching, you will be able to find someone in your personal network who might be a great career contact.

 Building Your Network

 Networking can occur by phone, e-mail, and in person.
-It is that easy.
+It’s that easy!
 Everyone has been where you are and is willing to help, provided you approach them professionally.

 What To Do